Is Social Media Creating a Generation of Helicopter Parents? How to Stop it from Ruining our Kid’s Childhood.

 The best thing we can do for our children is to stop hovering, and start trusting ourselves.

-I see it all the time, constantly.
+I see it all the time on social media.
+Constantly.
 Strongly voiced opinions pouring out on news articles and in parenting groups.
 “I would never” “How could you” “That’s terrible”.
 Don’t scroll.
 Point it out.
 Call out the shamers.
 Make an open call to love and lift up one another.
 Support the struggling mom.
 It doesn’t matter if you disagree, if she’s wrong.
 Just.
 Be.
 Kind.

 A good rule of thumb is: If you wouldn’t say this to someone’s face, don’t say it on Social Media either.
-Hiding behind a screen isn’t an excuse to be cruel or judgmental.
+Hiding behind a screen isn’t an excuse for cruelty or judgment.
 We just need to love each other.